-While very well calibrated, compared to SARs, scatterometers have much coarser resolution.
+While very well calibrated, scatterometers have much coarser resolution than SARs.
 To better enable our product to support this correction process for SARs, we use resolution enhancement techniques to estimate the spatial variation of the azimuth modulation at the finest possible spatial scale [see (Long and Drinkwater, 2000)].
-Effectively, an AVE-type algorithm is employed in computing the azimuth modulation characteristics on a fine-scale (at least for a scatterometer) grid with a resolution 4.45 km in a polar stereographic projection.
+Effectively, an AVE-type algorithm is employed in computing the azimuth modulation characteristics on a fine-scale (at least for a scatterometer) grid with a resolution of 4.45 km in a polar stereographic projection.

-The particular azimuth sampling characteristics of NSCAT and ERS-1/2 limited the analysis to second order dependence on the azimuth angle.
+The particular azimuth sampling characteristics of NSCAT and ERS-1/2 limited the analysis in Long and Drinkwater [2007] to second order dependence on the azimuth angle.
 However, the rotating pencil-beam SeaWinds scatterometer and the dual-side, three-beam nature of the ESA Advanced Scattterometer (ASCAT) permit extension of the analysis to fourth order.
 This better models the observed azimuth modulation in most areas of Antarctica.
+Data from these two sensors are used in the following.

-In general, the azimuth modulation is a function of incidence angle (Long and Drinkwater, 2000);

-however, here we consider a simplified form that is not dependent on incidence angle.
+In general, the azimuth modulation is a function of incidence angle (Long and Drinkwater, 2000); however, here we consider a simplified form that is not dependent on incidence angle.
 At a given location the sigma-0 (in dB) is written as, where a is the normalized radar cross-section normalized to a 40 deg incidence angle, b is the slope of sigma-0 versus incidence angle, $\theta$ is incidence angle in deg, $\varepsilon$ is the residual error, and the final term is the azimuth modulation as a function of the azimuth angle $\varphi$ of the microwave look direction relative to north.
-This definition of azimuth angle is used for convenience since the local slope can be folded into the azimuth modulation and so not explicitly be needed in computing the geometry (Long and Drinkwater, 2000).
-For this paper the fourth-order azimuth modulation term is expressed as where $m_k$ and $\phi_k$ as the azimuth modulation parameters estimated from ASCAT data for the particular location.
-The $m_k$ parameter is the magnitude of the $k^{th}$ order modulation while $\phi_k$ is the phase angle parameter.
+This definition of azimuth angle is used for convenience since the local slope can be folded into the azimuth modulation and so not be explicitly needed in computing the geometry (Long and Drinkwater, 2000).
+Since QuikSCAT observations are limited to a single incidence angle for each polarization, for QuikSCAT b is set to zero and the a coefficient corresponds to the sigma-0 at the nominal incidence angle for the particular polarization of interest.

+$$\sigma^{o} = a + b(\theta - 40) + \varepsilon + \sigma^{o}{az}(\varphi) \tag{1}$$ where $m_k$ and $\phi_k$ are the azimuth modulation parameters estimated from the scatterometer data for the particular location.
+The $m_k$ parameter is the magnitude of the $k^{\text{th}}$ order modulation while $\phi_k$ is the phase angle parameter.
 For historical reasons and to fit within the standard BYU .sir file naming scheme, each azimuth modulation parameter is given single letter name as indicated in Table 1